A Step by Step Guide

 Some people like to get straight to the point with “Hi, I’m looking for work experience for transition year.
 Do you have any places available?”.
 In this case it’s best to introduce yourself first.
 Let’s say your name is John, you should start off like this:

 “Hi, my name is John.
-I’m a student in Coláiste an Exampól participating in the transition year work experience programme.”
+I’m a student in Coláiste an Exampól in Cork City participating in the transition year work experience programme.”

-Now the employer knows who you are, where you’re from and probably knows what you are calling for but it’s best to say it anyway.
+Now the employer knows who you are, where you’re from and knows what you are calling for.

 Step 2: Why are you calling?